vdlp/oc-redirectconditionsuseragent-plugin/README.md

 # Vdlp.RedirectConditions.UserAgent (extension)

-This is an extension plugin for the Redirect plugin for OctoberCMS.
+This is an extension plugin for the [Redirect](https://octobercms.com/plugin/vdlp-redirect) plugin for OctoberCMS.

+## Requirements

+- Plugin `Vdlp.Redirect`
+- Plugin `Vdlp.RedirectConditions`

 ## Conditions

 ### `CrawlerCondition`

+On a positive match the redirect will take place if the request came from a Crawler.

 ### `DeviceCondition`

+On a positive match the redirect will take place if the request came from a specific device.

+Available device types to choose from:

+* Smartphone
+* Tablet
+* Desktop

 ### `OperationSystemCondition`

-## Requirements

-- Plugin Vdlp.Redirect
-- Plugin Vdlp.RedirectConditions
+On a positive match the redirect will take place if the request came from a specific operating system.

+Available operation system families to choose from:

+* Android
+* AmigaOS
+* Apple TV
+* BlackBerry
+* Brew
+* BeOS
+* Chrome OS
+* Firefox OS
+* Gaming Console
+* Google TV
+* IBM
+* iOS
+* RISC OS
+* GNU/Linux
+* Mac
+* Mobile Gaming Console
+* Real-time OS
+* Other Mobile
+* Symbian
+* Unix
+* WebTV
+* Windows
+* Windows Mobile

 ## Unit tests